 Wall frame molding is not common.
 You may see wall frame molding in more upper-end houses.
 It is a purely decorative wall element.
 The most common use is when you find four pieces of molding assembled to create the look of a picture frame.

 The pricing of the trim will be affected by the type of material you choose, as well as how intricate the design is.
-However, most of the cost will be the labor of the removal of old trim, hauling away debris, and the installation of the new trim.
+Based on over 3,300 customer reports, most homeowners spend in the range of $677 and $1,756 for an average trim installation.
+Most of the cost will be the labor of the removal of old trim, hauling away debris, and the installation of the new trim.
+The average cost for this is around $1,157.

 By hiring a professional contractor, you can get perfectly tight joints and smooth, clean, professional results when installing trim, even on bad walls.
 The secret to tight-fitting joints is knowing how to adjust the cuts to make them conform to your walls' different conditions.
 No wall is perfect, but your molding and trim can be.
 Keep in mind the extra work to fit the trim might mean extra time, which could translate into more money spent by you.